bazzle/portfolio-v7/posts/what-is-a-web-design-tinkerer.md

 To get slightly tangential for a moment, AI has been hugely disruptive in the web development space.
 Traditional job roles and ways of working are shifting faster than before.
 I think the notion of rigid specialisation is on the decline and people may step out of those silos, and embrace the fluidity of work going into the AI era.
 Perhaps allowing themselves to be defined by the principles and philosophies they stand by, which I think will be more of a constant.
 I think a small part of this, is being creative and thoughtful with how a person brands and labels themselves.

-A Design Tinkerer is my attempt at this.
+Design Tinkerer is my manifestation of that line of thinking.
 And in true tinkerer fashion, even the label itself is open to iteration.
-As I take the next steps in my career—learn new things, and live new experiences it may evolve—it may change, it may be discarded altogether.
-And that, is a feature not a bug.
+As I take the next steps in my career—learn new things, live new experiences and work in new environments—it may evolve.
+It may change.
+It may be discarded altogether.

+And that is a feature not a bug.